core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'ed-ead', specifying the support of the server for an External Authorization Data (EAD) item (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
 This parameter MUST specify a single value, which is taken from the 'Label' column of the "EDHOC External Authorization Data" registry defined in {{Section 9.5 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying the ead_label of an EAD item that the server supports.

 * 'ed-comb-req', specifying, if present, that the server supports the EDHOC + OSCORE request defined in {{edhoc-in-oscore}}.
-A value MUST NOT be given to this parameter and any present value MUST be ignored by parsers.
+A value MUST NOT be given to this parameter and any present value MUST be ignored by the recipient.

 The example in {{fig-web-link-example}} shows how a client discovers one EDHOC resource at a server, obtaining information elements from the respective application profile.
 The Link Format notation from {{Section 5 of RFC6690}} is used.